-- 5 minutes to read
+- 7 minutes to read

 Prerequisites for the Nodinite Log API

-The Log API is a Web Application hosted within the IIS.
+The Log API is a Web Application hosted within IIS.
 You will install and maintain it as part of the Nodinite Core Services package.

-graph LR subgraph "Integration Platform" roLogSink[fal:fa-bolt Integration Flow Application] end subgraph "App Server" roLogSink2[fal:fa-bolt Custom Logging Solution ] end subgraph "Web Server" roLogAPI(fal:fa-cloud-download LogAPI) end subgraph "SQL Server" roSQL1(fal:fa-database Configuration Database) --- roSQL2(fal:fa-database Active Log Database) roLogSink -->|REST| roLogAPI roLogAPI -->| SQL, DTC, DNS, RPC |roSQL1 end
+graph LR subgraph "Integration Platform" roLogSink[fal:fa-bolt Integration Flow Application] end subgraph "App Server" roLogSink2[fal:fa-bolt Custom Logging Solution ] end subgraph "Web Server" roLogAPI(fal:fa-cloud-arrow-down LogAPI) end subgraph "SQL Server" roSQL1(fal:fa-database Configuration Database) --- roSQL2(fal:fa-database Active Log Database) roLogSink -->|HTTP/HTTPS| roLogAPI roLogAPI -->|SQL, DTC, DNS, RPC|roSQL1 roLogSink2 -->|HTTP/HTTPS|roLogAPI end

 Verified Topic